tisc0/letsHAP/README.md

 ## HAProxy preparation
 We made it easy : you'll find the minimal to config your HAProxy in haproxy.cfg.

+## Usage
+You can get it with 'letHAP -h'

  ```
  ~ Usage : letsHAP [Option] [PARAM]